Logical blocks for fault-tolerant topological quantum computation: Topological quantum computation without boundaries: Portals and teleported twists

 \subsection{Encoding in twists}

-First consider a standard encoding whereby $n$ logical qubits can be encoded in $2n{+}2$ twists on a (topological) sphere (e.g., see Ref.~\cite{bombin2010topological,barkeshli2013twist}.
+First consider a standard encoding whereby $n$ logical qubits can be encoded in $2n{+}2$ twists on a (topological) sphere (see, e.g., Refs.~\cite{bombin2010topological,barkeshli2013twist}).
 This can be understood using the Majorana fermion mapping~\cite{bombin2010topological,barkeshli2013twist}, whereby each twist defect can be expressed by a Majorana fermion operator $\gamma_i$, $i \in \{1,\ldots, 2n{+}2\}$ satisfying

-where $\delta_{jk}$ is the Kronceker delta.
+where $\delta_{jk}$ is the kronceker delta.
 In terms of these Majorana fermions, the logical operators may be expressed

 One can verify that these logical operators satisfy the correct (anti)commutation relations using Eq.~(\ref{eqMFCommutation}).
-An arbitrary Pauli operator is thus represented by an even number Majorana operators, $\mathcal{P}_{n} \cong \langle i , \gamma_j \gamma_k ~|~ j,k \rangle$.
-In Fig.~\ref{figTwistsEncoding} we depict surface code string operator representatives for the logical operators of Eq.~(\ref{eqMFEncoding}), which are realised as loops enclosing the corresponding twists.
+An arbitrary Pauli operator is thus represented by an even number of Majorana operators, $\mathcal{P}_{n} \cong \langle i , \gamma_j \gamma_k ~|~ j,k \rangle$.
+In Fig.~\ref{figTwistsEncoding} we depict surface code string operator representatives for the logical operators of Eq.~(\ref{eqMFEncoding}), which are realized as loops enclosing the corresponding twists.